Human Development and Family Sciences

 Overview

 The SMITTEN lab encourages collaboration and mentorship among faculty, graduate, and undergraduate researchers.
-Our weekly research meetings are opportunities to monitor progress on projects and to provide support for professional development.
-Here is a list of collaborative publications and presentations.
+Our weekly research meetings are opportunities to monitor project progress and provide support for professional development.

 Contact Us